 \section{Estimation}

 The parameter $\mathbf{\Theta}$ of the multivariate exponential family distribution $P_{\mathbf{\Theta}}(\mathbf{Y})$ is now to be learned from (high-dimensional) data.
-Straightforward maximization of the penalized log-likelihood is impossible due to the fact that the log-partition function cannot be evaluated in practice.
-Inspired by the work of \cite{besag1974spatial} and \cite{Tibshirani2009} this is circumvented by the replacement of the likelihood by the pseudo-likelihood comprising the variate-wise conditional distributions.
-We show that the penalized pseudo-likelihood estimator of the exponential family model parameter is -- under certain mild conditions -- consistent.
+Straightforward maximization of the penalized loglikelihood is impossible due to the fact that the log-partition function cannot be evaluated in practice.
+For example, the partition function of the Ising model, which involves $p$ binary variates, sums over all $2^{p}$ configurations.
+For large $p$ this becomes computationally intractable.
+Inspired by the work of \citealp{besag1974spatial} and \citealp{Tibshirani2009} this is circumvented by the replacement of the likelihood by the pseudo-likelihood comprising the variate-wise conditional distributions.
+We show that the maximum penalized pseudo-likelihood estimator of the exponential family model parameter is -- under conditions -- consistent.
 Finally, we present an algorithm for the numerical evaluation of this proposed estimator that efficiently addresses the computational complexity.
 Both results carry over to the pairwise MRF parameter as special case of the multivariate exponential family.

-Consider a sample of $p$-variate random variables $\mathbf{Y}_1, \ldots, \mathbf{Y}_n$ all drawn from $P_{\mathbf{\Theta}}$.
-The associated (sample) pseudo-likelihood is a composite likelihood of all variate-wise conditional distributions averaged over the observations:
+Consider an identically and independently distributed sample of $p$-variate random variables $\mathbf{Y}_1, \ldots, \mathbf{Y}_n$ all drawn from $P_{\mathbf{\Theta}}$.
+The associated (sample) pseudo-loglikelihood is a composite loglikelihood of all variate-wise conditional distributions averaged over the observations: